-A single valve spring actives each valve.
+The XB Firebolt utilizes a single valve spring for each valve.
 The inner and outer springs are combined into one tapered spring that is progressively wound.

 Figure 3-72.
 Checking Spring Free Length

 See Figure 3-72.
 Check free length and compression force of each spring.
 Compare with 3.1 SPECIFICA-TIONS.
 If spring length is shorter than specification or if spring compression force is below specification, replace spring.